manishpanjwani21/password_validator/README.md

 3) Run program

 ### Input
 This CLI accepts one command-line argument that points to a file with a line-delimited list of common passwords.
+You can either input using command line or do echo and pipe to the script.

 ```bash
 $ ./password_validator.py weak_password_list.txt